Roberts-sw/RX-target-board-GCC/RTK5RX65Ndemo12/readme.md

-RTK65RX65Ndemo11:
+RTK65RX65Ndemo12:
 ---
-This demo is like demo10, only it now uses the cloud option board, where the LED pins have pwm-possibility.
+This demo uses the cloud option board to communicate via serial-to-USB with a PC serial port program.

-For the target board the ucon-pins were:
-- SW1 at pin 59, PB1
-- LED0 at pin 80, PD6 (using MTU8A output compare and TGIB8-interrupt)
+For creating the program a serial port library has been created in an object-orientated manner in C language, such that the routines can be used for all 13 SCI-modules of the RX65N.
+ C language is used for the library so one can explicitly see what is going on "behind the scenes" from the source code.

+The ucon pins being used have functions at the option board:
-- LED1 at pin 79, PD7 (using software pin drive and TGIU5-interrupt)
+- LED1 at pin 61, PB0

-For the option board, the ucon pins are:
-- USER_SW at pin 19, P31
-- LED1 at pin 61, PB0 (TIOCA3 pin function with pwm)
+- LED2 at pin 58, PB2
-- (LED2 at pin 59, PB1 (TIOCB3 pin function with pwm) ) incorrect documentation
+- TxD5 at pin 66, PA4
-- LED2 at pin 58, PB2 (TIOCC3 pin function with pwm)
+- RxD5 at pin 67, PA3

 uses:
-- target board library: ../lib/.
+- target/option board library: ../lib/.
   Be sure to have the same data Endian-setting for the library as for the project depending on it.**